 Training during this stage includes:

-Once your instructor is satisfied that you meet the required standard, you will complete the RPL flight test, after which you can enjoy flying as a licensed pilot.
+Once your instructor is satisfied that you meet the required standard, you will complete the RPL(A) flight test with a flight examiner.
+This test involves both ground theory and practical flight components.

 To obtain a Recreational Pilot Licence (RPL) in Australia you must meet several basic requirements set by the Civil Aviation Safety Authority (CASA).
 These ensure pilots have the knowledge, skills, and medical fitness required to operate an aircraft safely.